lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_out {#prkout}

- The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}} is the output of a successful EDHOC exchange.
+ The pseudorandom key PRK_out, derived as shown in {{fig-edhoc-kdf}} is the output session key of a successful EDHOC exchange.
 Keys for applications are derived from PRK_out, see {{exporter}}.
 For the purpose of using EDHOC-Exporter, an application only needs to store PRK_out or PRK_exporter.
 (Note that the word "store" used here does not imply that the application has access to the plaintext PRK_out since that may be reserved for code within a TEE, see {{impl-cons}}).

 ## Keys for EDHOC Applications